Kyriosity/read-write/README+/.net/README+/a.review/cs-drawbacks.md

 - Either `class`, `record`, `record class`, `struct`, `record struct`, or *tuples* can declare an entity.
 Each has pros and cons for a particular case, but deciding between them could distract from design.

 - There's no method signature to specify that it must unconditionally throw an exception, and `void` as a return is incorrect.\
-(The workaround may be to [declare the return as an exception to be thrown](cs-hints.md#Gimmicks)).
+(The workaround may be to [declare the return as an exception to be thrown](../b.deduced/cs-hints.md#Gimmicks)).

 ## Namespaces and class organization

-* Historic namespaces as [System](https://learn.microsoft.com/en-us/dotnet/api/system) are bloated and mixed.
+* Historic namespaces as [System](https://learn.microsoft.com/en-us/dotnet/api/system)<sup>:link:</sup> are bloated and mixed.
 For example, exceptions should be organized in their own namespace with shorter calls: `Exceptions.Argument.Throw(predicate, message="")`.
-* Classes like [Math](https://docs.microsoft.com/en-us/dotnet/api/system.math), [MathF](https://docs.microsoft.com/en-us/dotnet/api/system.mathf) shall be namespaces for granulated domain classes.
+* Classes like [Math](https://docs.microsoft.com/en-us/dotnet/api/system.math)<sup>:link:</sup>, [MathF](https://docs.microsoft.com/en-us/dotnet/api/system.mathf)<sup>:link:</sup> shall be namespaces for granulated domain classes.

 ## Single-class inheritance

 A class may refer to only a single base class but multiple interfaces with default method implementation.
 This dismantles arguing for conceptual single-class inheritance (which must have been technically restrained).

-Alternatives with [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) are pretty functional, while dynamic composition is beyond usual programming (though Roslyn has much facilitated it).
+Alternatives with [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)<sup>:link:</sup> are pretty functional, while dynamic composition is beyond usual programming (though Roslyn has much facilitated it).

 ## Casting limitations

-- [Named tuples](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/august/essential-net-csharp-7-0-tuples-explained) and anonymous objects are very handy to submit sporadic composed results, but can't cast to an interface or class.
+- [Named tuples](https://docs.microsoft.com/en-us/archive/msdn-magazine/2017/august/essential-net-csharp-7-0-tuples-explained)<sup>:link:</sup> and anonymous objects are very handy to submit sporadic composed results, but can't cast to an interface or class.
 - Neither implicit nor explicit downcasting works while JSON (de)serialization legally does this operation.
 Allowing this cast doesn't contradict type safety.\
-ToDo: an example with [contravariance](https://learn.microsoft.com/en-us/dotnet/standard/generics/covariance-and-contravariance)
+ToDo: an example with [contravariance](https://learn.microsoft.com/en-us/dotnet/standard/generics/covariance-and-contravariance)<sup>:link:</sup>

 ## Numbers

 - Does either developer ponder ten(!) primitive whole types when writing ordinary `for (var i = 0; i < count; i++)`?
-- Summing up 0.1 and 0.2 will reveals a [floating arithmetic flaw](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) unless explicitly declared decimal (just debug `var roundErr = 0.1 + 0.2;` to prove).
+- Summing up 0.1 and 0.2 will reveals a [floating arithmetic flaw](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html)<sup>:link:</sup> unless explicitly declared decimal (just debug `var roundErr = 0.1 + 0.2;` to prove).

-Developers should better declare just a *number* and distinguish only the way it's processed: fixed (default) or [floating-point arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).
+Developers should better declare just a *number* and distinguish only the way it's processed: fixed (default) or floating.

-C#11 introduced [INumber](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.inumber-1) which genericizes numbers but in a bulky and restricted fashion.
+C#11 introduced [INumber](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.inumber-1)<sup>:link:</sup> which genericizes numbers but in a bulky and restricted fashion.

 ## String